BlueBrain/hpcbench/docs/campaign.rst

 -------------------------------

 A Campaign is made of a set of nodes to benchmarks.
-Those nodes can be tagged create groups, that can be later used to filter nodes where benchmarks are executed.
+Those nodes can be tagged to create groups, later used to filter nodes where certain benchmarks are executed on.

 nodes
 ~~~~~